 Compelling Fastening Solutions for Electric and Hybrid Vehicles

 The electric vehicle platform shift underway globally creates a need for the automotive industry to rethink many systems within automobiles.
 Lightweight solutions are needed for increased range, pushing lighter weight materials and design elegance.
-Grounding issues, always important in ICE vehicles have taken on new importance in EV platforms.
+Grounding issues, always important in ICE vehicles has taken on new importance in EV platforms.

 TAPTITE® and POWERLOK® fasteners have long been the choice of leading OEMs and tier suppliers for grounding and general use applications.
 Recently Ford issued a standard, WD-957 calling out TAPTITE PRO® fasteners as the thread rolling fastener for grounding and general use.
 The ability to use one fastener for multiple applications can drive significant savings from SKU reduction, supplier rationalization, inventory and working capital management, as well as lower tooling costs, to name a few areas that can drive savings.